Guduza Dlamini

 Prince Guduza Dlamini is the Speaker of the House of Assembly of Swaziland from December 2006 to June 2013.
 He is a member of the House of Dlamini and the brother of Mswati III of Eswatini.
 He was a member of the Senate of Swaziland from 1993 to 2003.
 He held several ministerial portfolios during that time.
+These include minister of home affairs in 1998, minister of natural resources and energy from 1998 to 2001 and minister of economic planning and development from 2001 to 2003.